 On December 6, 2007, the Board of Directors authorized the repurchase by the Company of up to \$10 million of its common stock in the open market or through privately negotiated transactions over 24 months.
 Under the program, shares could be repurchased from time to time and in such amounts as market conditions warranted, subject to regulatory considerations and any applicable contractual restrictions.
 On November 3, 2009, the Board of Directors extended this program for an additional year.

-During the life of the program, we have repurchased in the open market 1,702,888 shares of common stock at an aggregate cost of \$5.0 million, including commissions under the stock repurchase program.
-There were no purchases by the Company of the Company's common stock during the three months ended March 31, 2010.
+During the life of the program, we have repurchased in the open market 2,199,172 shares of common stock at an aggregate cost of \$6.8 million, including commissions under the stock repurchase program.